subugoe/rdd-technical-reference/rdd-technical-reference.md

 - The docs should comprise how to install the software, how to run and/or restart it, how to test the installation, ...

+## Server documentation:

-- Server documentation: This type of documentation is provided and maintained in our wiki space.
+This type of documentation is provided and maintained in our DARIAH wiki space.\

 We have a template encompassing all information necessary: To create a wiki page for a new server navigate to the FE Server list, select "..." right beside the "Create" button and search for "FE-Server".

 ## User Documentation